 Professor of Paleoecology, University of Bern

 The main types of data included in the DPDC are site information, diatom counts, water chemistry and other environmental data, and chronologies.
-The DPDC was initially funded by NOAA and NSF from 1994 - 2008, with continued support to facilitate transfer to Neotoma coming from NSF.
-For more information and history, see the DPDC website.
-Data that were originally included in the DPDC via the linked website have not been accessible to retrieve since 2021, thus the DPDC constituent database within Neotoma is the primary source of data currently.
+The DPDC was initially funded by NOAA and NSF from 1994 - 2008 with grants to the Academy of Natural Sciences in Philadelphia.
+NSF provided continued support to facilitate transfer of data to Neotoma.
+Data that were included in the original DPDC and available via the DPDC website at ANSP have not been accessible to retrieve since 2021.
+This constituent database within Neotoma is now the primary source of DPDC data

 Data downloaded from this constituent database should be cited, as well as the original source publications and investigators whenever possible.
 Please use the following as an example: “Data were obtained from the Diatom Paleolimnology Data Cooperative (https://diatom.ansp.org/dpdc/), a constituent database of the Neotoma Paleoecology Database (https://www.neotomadb.org/).
 The work of data contributors, data stewards, and the Neotoma and DPDC communities is gratefully acknowledged.”